SayerAljohani/Test-git/README.md

 # Test-git
-This is my first project on getHub network.
+This is my first project on gitHub network.